JessupByun/synthetic-data-gen-eval/README.md

 **In Progress:** Evaluation scripts assess the utility of generated synthetic data.
 Due to lab privacy requirements, some evaluation metrics and methods may not be included in this repository.

+## References

+[1] The prompt structure used for synthetic data generation is adapted from example B.5 of the research paper: *Curated LLM: Synergy of LLMs and Data Curation for Tabular Augmentation in Low-Data Regimes* by Seedatk, Huynh, et al. The reference is specifically applied in the data generation prompt structure within this codebase to emulate realistic and diverse synthetic samples.
+For further details, refer to the full paper [here](https://arxiv.org/pdf/2312.12112).

+[2] The list of real tabular datasets used in this research is adapted from Appendix A of the paper: *AutoDiff: Diffusion-based Generative Models for Tabular Data Synthesis*, as detailed by the authors.
+This list has been integrated to ensure comprehensive evaluation across diverse dataset types.
+For more information, please see the full paper [here](https://arxiv.org/pdf/2310.15479).

 ## In Progress:

 #### This project is currently evolving to include advanced methods for synthetic data generation and evaluation.
 Planned tasks include: